stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.mailmerging/imagefieldmergingargs/_index.md

 | [set_ImageStream](./set_imagestream/)(std::basic_istream\<CharType, Traits\>\&) |  |
 | [set_ImageWidth](./set_imagewidth/)(const System::SharedPtr\<Aspose::Words::Fields::MergeFieldImageDimension\>\&) | Setter for [Aspose::Words::MailMerging::ImageFieldMergingArgs::get_ImageWidth](./get_imagewidth/). |
 | [set_Shape](./set_shape/)(const System::SharedPtr\<Aspose::Words::Drawing::Shape\>\&) | Setter for [Aspose::Words::MailMerging::ImageFieldMergingArgs::get_Shape](./get_shape/). |

+This event occurs during mail merge when an image mail merge field is encountered in the document.
+You can respond to this event to return a file name, stream, or an **Image** object to the mail merge engine so it is inserted into the document.

+There are three properties available [ImageFileName](./get_imagefilename/), [ImageStream](./get_imagestream/) and [Image](./get_image/) to specify where the image must be taken from.
+Set only one of these properties.

+To insert an image mail merge field into a document in Word, select Insert/Field command, then select MergeField and type Image:MyFieldName.